Gyula Károlyi: Prime Minister of Hungary

 In Hungary the economic catastrophe presented itself as a protracted agrarian and credit crisis.
 Agricultural products comprised the larger part of the Hungarian exports, but these prices fell 50—70% on the world market.
 The peasants' situation became horrible, and industry and trade also suffered.

 Károlyi reduced state expenses with large-scale economies.
 The Ministry of Finance reduced the pay of state employees: railwaymen, postmen, clerks, soldiers, gendarmes, members of the river forces, and customs workers.
 Social benefits and pensions were reduced.
 This, however, was not a solution to these serious economic problems; it helped only slightly that Károlyi forbade all ministers to use state cars: he as prime minister commuted from his apartment in Pest to Buda Castle.

 When Szilveszter Matuska blew up a portion of the Biatorbágy bridge near Budapest on 13 September 1931, causing the engine and nine of the eleven coaches of the Vienna Express to plunge into a ravine 30 meters deep, Gyula Károlyi issued two orders imposing martial law.
 He made use of this tragedy to imprison Communists and to ban all political rallies and processions.
 Imre Sallai and Sándor Fürst, leaders of the Communist movement, were arrested and executed in 1932 after a show trial.
 These emergency measures did not improve the situation: there had been no real threat of a mass movement.

 This unrelieved crisis deepened discontent in Hungarian society, even among the political elite.
 The opposition demanded extension of the franchise, introduction of primary elections and the secret ballot, and more effective protection of wage earners, while the agrarian lobby demanded extension of markets and protection of farmers.
 These groups turned against the Prime Minister when they saw no actual results, and these failures led Bethlen to call for Károlyi's resignation in September 1932.
 Károlyi gladly followed this advice, as he had been hesitant from the first to be prime minister.
 He resigned on 21 September 1932, returning to his lands, and was succeeded by Gyula Gömbös.

 Later life

 After his prime ministership, he retired from active politics.
 He was a member of Horthy's inner advisory council, and became a secret advisor in 1936.

+He protested against all forms of anti-Semitism throughout his political career.
+He resigned from all his posts and even his membership of the upper house of parliament in 1939, in protest against the second Jewish law.

+He also sharply criticised the German orientation of Hungarian politics.

 During the Second World War he supported the policies of Miklós Kállay.
 Károlyi died in Budapest at the age of 75.